 What Is Vsync Mode

-Short for Vertical Sync, Vsync is a display option found in some 3-D computer games that allow the gamer to synchronize the frame rate of the game with the monitor refresh rate for better stability.
-If the Vsync is turned off, gamers might obtain a higher frame rate but this action may introduce artifacts in the game.
+Short for Vertical Sync, Vsync is a display option found in some 3-D computer games.
+It allow the gamer to synchronize the frame rate of the game with the monitor refresh rate for better stability.
+If the Vsync is turned off, gamers might obtain a higher frame rate.
+This action introduce artifacts in the game.

 What Is Vsync Overwatch

 Vsync can invoke triple buffering which can “improve” frame rate while at the same time increasing input lag, sometimes severely.
-It’s typically recommended that you run with it disabled, However, if your experience is overall better with vsync, then it’s down to personal preferences.
-A lot of players dislike the tearing and rapid climb/cratering of frame rates while gaming and vsync will tend to take care of that, but it can also cause some other unintended issues too, as I said, test it out and see what you find.
+It’s typically recommended that you run with it disabled.
+However, if your experience is overall better with vsync, then it’s down to personal preferences.
+A lot of players dislike the tearing and rapid climb/cratering of frame rates while gaming.
+The vsync will tend to take care of that.
+It can also cause some other unintended issues too, as I said, test it out and see what you find.